September 8, 2011, Posted by admin in Food, Food & Groceries, Grains, Pasta & Side Dishes, Notes

 In the mid-eighteenth century, “macaroni” referred to an overblown hairstyle as well as to the dandy wearing it.
 The expression was coined after young English aristocrats returned home from a grand tour of Italy bringing with them foreign affectations.

-At first, dry pasta was a luxury item in Italy because of high labor costs, as the semolina had to be kneaded for a long time.
+At first, dry pasta was a luxury item in Italy, because of high labour costs, as the semolina had to be kneaded for a long time.
 Only after the industrial revolution in Naples, when a mechanical process allowed for large scale production of dry pasta, did it become affordable and popular among the common people.

 April 1 in 1957, the BBC made everyone believe that spaghetti grows on trees.
 At the time, spaghetti was considered by many as an exotic delicacy.
 The spoof programme explained how severe frost can impair the flavour of the spaghetti and how each strand of spaghetti always grows to the same length.
 This is believed to be one of the first times television was used to stage an April Fools Day hoax.